robwolff3/google-assistant-webserver/README.md

 ## Troubleshooting

+* Broadcast messages not working?
+You may need to set an address on the ga-webserver the same as the address's registered with your other Google Assistant devices.
+I the Google Assistant app go to **_More > Settings > Settings > Assistant_**.
+At the bottom select your ga-webserver and set the applicable address.

 * If it was working and then all the sudden stopped then you may need to re-authenticate.
 Stop the container, delete the `access_token.json` file from the configuration directory, repeat the **First Run** procedure above.

 * Have problems?
 Check the container logs: `docker logs -f gawebserver`